kasraprime/Misc/README.md

-# Misc
+# Shell Scripts

-Various scripts and codes for general purpose tasks.
+Various scripts and codes to tame your terminal.

-Slurm files are for running your code on a grid.
+Slurm files are used to run a code on a grid.